There are helpful ways of thinking about the city in terms of time and space using analogy and metaphor: the vortex and the palimpsest.

 The Vortex

-New York’s most frenzied periods of development and redevelopment, across hundreds of years of history, happened over a relatively few decades.
-Growth in the built environment came in conjunction with astounding population growth beginning in the 1790s, but especially with economic growth after the 1840s.
+New York’s most frenzied development, across hundreds of years of history, happened relatively quick.
+Growth in the built environment came in conjunction with population growth, but especially with population growth after the 1840s.

-Consider this image of 1828 Madison Square from As You Pass By (Dunshee,1952), three years after the opening of the Erie Canal.
-The view is uptown from today’s Flatiron Building at 23rd Street, the path in orange is Broadway, the sole surviving artifact from the image.
-The highlighted structure, the Christopher Mildenberg farmhouse, sat at the intersection of Fifth Avenue and 23rd Street today.
-It is an almost pastoral scene.
+Consider this picture of Madison Square in 1828, from As You Pass By (Dunshee,1952).
+Three years after the opening of the Erie Canal, the view is from today’s Flatiron Building looking uptown.
+The orange path is the sole surviving artifact, Broadway.
+The highlighted homestead is the Christopher Mildenberger farmhouse, it sat at the intersection of Fifth Avenue and 23rd Street today.
+The schematic below shows it in detail.

-The walled-in structure was the House of Refuge, a juvenile delinquent prison/converted arsenal.
-At the time, the fashionable city center was two miles downtown, around City Hall.
-Everything in the picture sat just above a nexus of roads where Broadway and the Bowery came near each other at 14th Street, and continued uptown in different directions as the Bloomingdale Road (and the path of future Broadway), and the Boston (or Eastern) Post Road, crossing in front of the House of Refuge to eventually become Third Ave.
-Coming up from Wall Street, the fork in the road shows the original routes 9 and 1 respectively.
+The walled structure was the House of Refuge, a juvenile delinquent prison/converted arsenal.
+At the time, the fashionable city was two miles downtown around City Hall.
+Just below the pastoral scene a nexus of roads, Broadway and the Bowery, merged above 14th Street, continuing uptown in different directions as: the Bloomingdale Road, and the path of future Broadway, to the east, and the Boston/Eastern Post Road to the west.
+Crossing in front of the House of Refuge, it will be approximated by Third Avenue.

 Just 75 years after Madison Square looked like a village scene after a snowfall (albeit with a reform school/prison at its center), a mile further uptown at 42nd Street, New Year’s Eve was being celebrated in Times Square, and the New York Public Library was under construction further up Fifth Avenue!
 In fact, a centenarian who lived when a stone bridge was required to cross Canal Street, could have witnessed the first few Times Square New Years’ Eves, a few miles uptown.